German Studies Minor

 - For those who are Pennsylvania Dutch, German studies will help them understand their own heritage.

-Our increasingly complicated world makes the knowledge of a language other than English invaluable.
-It also broadens the professional possibilities of anyone who has a proficient knowledge of German.
+Knowledge of a language other than English broadens the professional possibilities of anyone, especially if you are proficient in German.
 The job possibilities range from industry, travel and tourism, service, arts and media, US government to the armed forces.
+German companies employ 700,000 people in the United States, and US companies have created a comparable number of jobs in Germany.
+Many German companies have branches here in Pennsylvania.
 Career opportunities include:

 - Bilingual educator